SGS Petroleum Service Corporation (PSC)

 Petroleum Service Corporation is seeking licensed Tankermen to serve in a vital role as part of our nation’s petroleum and chemical shipping industry.
 The tankerman serves as the person-in-charge of critical operations, with the responsibility of protecting the environment by ensuring the safe transfer of petrochemicals to barges.
 This position requires a U.S. Coast Guard Merchant Mariners Credential (MMC).

-Work Schedule: 6 days on call (24 hour call) and 3 days off
+Work Schedule: Full-time position, 6 days on call (24hr call) and 3 days off

 Pay Range: $32.50 / hr. - $37.00 / hr.
 Competitive pay with growth opportunities (mileage reimbursement available, along with other incentives)

 - Must hold a current U.S. Coast Guard Merchant Mariners Credential (MMC) with Tankerman PIC Barge (DL) Endorsement